 Internal properties and methods are not exposed in the language.
-For the purposes of this document, we give them names enclosed in double square brackets [[]].
+For the purposes of this document, their names are enclosed in double square brackets [[]].
 When an algorithm uses an internal property of an object and the object does not implement the indicated internal property, a runtime error is generated.

-There are two types of access for exposed properties: get and put, corresponding to retrieval and assignment.
+There are two types of access for exposed properties: get and put, corresponding to retrieval and assignment, respectively.